wvlet/log/wvlet-config/README.md

 - User specifies an environment (e.g., `test`, `staging`, `production`, etc)
 - Read configuration file (YAML)
   - wvlet-config will search config files from a given `conigpath(s)`
-  - If any configuration for the target environment is not found, it uses `default` configuration.
+  - If no configuration for the target environment is found, it uses `default` configuration.

 - Supply additional configurations (e.g., confidential information such as password, apikey, etc.)
   - Read these configurations in a secure manner and create a `Properties` object.